Karlsruhe: History

+During World War I, Karlsruhe was a target of French air raids.
+On 15 June 1915, 23 French aircraft bombed Karlsruhe, dropping 107 bombs that killed 30 people and injured 68 others.
+A more devastating air raid followed on 22 June 1916, when French aircraft bombed the city again.
+The attack, the deadliest air raid on Germany during the war, killed or injured more than 260 people.

 On Kristallnacht in 1938, the Adass Jeshurun synagogue was burned to the ground, and the city's Jews were later sent to the Dachau concentration camp, Gurs concentration camp, Theresienstadt, and Auschwitz during the Holocaust, with 1,421 of Karlsruhe's Jews being killed.
 During World War II, it was the location of a forced labour camp for men, and a subcamp of the Auschwitz concentration camp, whose prisoners were mainly Poles and Russians.

 The western city and western part of the central area, including the palace, suffered severe damage by Allied bombing during World War II.
-The castern central area and old towm remained mostly intact,but was largely demolished by the local mayor in the 1960s and early 70s.
+The eastern central area and old town remained mostly intact, but was largely demolished by the local mayor in the 1960s and early 70s.
 In the remaining parts and in Durlach, Kalrsruhe still has a relatively high number of baroque architecture (see "Altstadt" in main sights).

 Located in the American zone of the postwar Allied occupation, Karlsruhe was home to an American military base, established in 1945.
 After the war, the city was part of West Germany until 1990.
 In 1995, the base closed, and its facilities were turned over to the city of Karlsruhe.